Photorealistic Renderings: Visualize and Sell Home Design Projects Faster

 The next step is setting your sun orientation and lighting.
 Select “HD Visual” from the top menu, then choose a background environment from the menu on the right.

-Watch the tutorial " How to Choose your Rendering Environment in Cedreo "
+Watch the tutorial “How to Choose your Rendering Environment in Cedreo

 Step #6: Save camera viewpoints

 To save a viewpoint, select “HD Visual” from the top menu and select camera type.
 Then, select a viewpoint from the options featured in the menu on the right.
 To customize the camera position, click the viewpoint tab and use your mouse to change the angle, zoom in, or zoom out.
-Save your work by clicking “save current viewpoint.”
+Save your work by clicking “Save current viewpoint.”

 Step #7: Generate HD rendering with a single click

 Cedreo allows you to generate a photorealistic rendering in just one click.
-Navigate to the “HD Visual” menu and select “ask for a rendering.”
+Navigate to the “HD Visual” menu and select “Ask for a rendering.”

 Step #8: Share renderings with your team and clients

-Use Photorealistic Renderings to Close More Deals
+Use Photorealistic Rendering to Close More Deals

-Cedreo makes it easy for anyone to create renderings in a matter of clicks — no advanced technical skills required.
+Cedreo makes it easy for anyone to create renderings in a matter of clicks — no advanced technical skills are required.
 Sign up for the free trial to get started.